zdharma-continuum/zinit/docs/crasis.md

-# Crasis – semigraphical interface to Zplugin
+# Crasis – semigraphical interface to Zinit

 Zsh exposes its parser via `(z)` substitution flag.
 Parsing `.zshrc` is totally possible.
-This way `Crasis` lets you edit your `Zplugin` commands located in `.zshrc`.
+This way `Crasis` lets you edit your `Zinit` commands located in `.zshrc`.
 All in pure `Zshell` code.

 No more commenting-out a line with a text editor to disable plugin, cluttering